noaa-nws-cpc/github/adding-existing-code-to-github/tutorial.md

 Step 7 - Add the remaining files to Git
 ---------------------------------------

-We can now add the remaining files to Git using `git add .` (which means add everything in the current directory, but ignore files specified in any `.gitignore` files), and commit them to the local repo:
+We can now add the remaining files to Git using `git add .` (which means add everything in the current directory, but ignore files specified in any `.gitignore` files), and commit them to the local repo using `git commit`:

 ![git-init](images/terminal_git-add-remaining-and-commit.png)